 - Mathematical errors

-- Failure to receive a refund that you agreed upon.
+- Failure to receive a refund that you agreed upon

 In addition, there is another tactic you could try in order to preclude the need to file a dispute in the first place.
 Credit card users should always try to contact the merchant first and make a good faith effort to resolve the dispute directly.
 In many cases, merchants that have made an inadvertent error will go out of their way to resolve the matter and retain you as a customer.
 If not, it often helps to notify the merchant that you intend to file a credit card dispute if it is unable to satisfy you.
 Credit card disputes can be surprisingly costly for merchants, and most will do whatever possible to avoid incurring a dispute with their credit card processor.
 Therefore, the threat of a dispute, often called a chargeback, is sometimes enough to motivate a merchant to do the right thing.

-However, if you ultimately must file a dispute with your credit card issuer, its important to follow up your initial claim with the proper documentation substantiating the facts.
+However, if you ultimately must file a dispute with your credit card issuer, it’s important to follow up your initial claim with the proper documentation substantiating the facts.
 This can include invoices, tracking numbers, and even pictures showing delivered merchandise that was not how it was described when purchased.